-- Different modes of transport are used to go from one place to another. - In ancient times, people used length of a foot, the width of a finger, the distance of a step as units of measurement.
-This caused confusion and a need to develop a uniform system of measurement arose. - Now, we use International System of Units (SI units).
-This is accepted all over the world. - Metre is the unit of length in SI unit.

-- Motion in a straight line is called rectilinear motion. - In circular motion an object moves such that its distance from a fixed point remains the same. - Motion that repeats itself after some period of time is called periodic motion.
+- In ancient times, people used length of a foot, the width of a finger, the distance of a step as units of measurement.
+This caused confusion and a need to develop a uniform system of measurement arose. - Now, we use International System of Unit (SI unit).
+This is accepted all over the world. - Metre is the unit of length in SI unit. - Motion in a straight line is called rectilinear motion. - In circular motion an object moves such that its distance from a fixed point remains the same. - Motion that repeats itself after some period of time, is called periodic motion.